catalinagutierrez/animal-rescue-website/README.md

 # ReactJS Cat Adoption Website!
 A pet adoption website that can be accessed through Heroku [here](https://cat-animal-rescue.herokuapp.com/).

-It makes use of the following tools:
+## Tools
 - React
 - Redux
 - CSS in JS